 - pros

-Data filtered by:DogMiddle Aged$500$5,00080%$66 $788 9% AKC ties for third place with Lemonade in customer experience among the emergency pet insurance providers we analyzed.
-It has 86% positive sentiment on Reddit, with six out of seven comments reflecting favorable feedback.
-That said, its Trustpilot rating of 3.2 out of 5.0 indicates there’s still room for improvement in AKC’s customer service.
+Data filtered by:DogMiddle Aged$500$5,00080%$66 $788 9% AKC ties with Lemonade for third place in customer experience among the emergency pet insurance providers we reviewed.
+Reddit feedback shows 86% positive sentiment, with six of seven comments reflecting favorable experiences.
+AKC’s Trustpilot rating sits at 3.2 out of 5, which suggests mixed experiences with customer support.

 What Are the Cheapest Pet Insurance Companies for Emergency?